gitstua/trmnl-plugin-dev/_plugins/home-assistant-trmnl/README.md

 3. Select DOWNLOAD
 4. Restart Home Assistant
 5. In Home Assistant, go to Settings > Devices & Services and select ADD INTEGRATION
-6. specify your WebHook URL from the TRMNL private plugin
+6. Select **TRMNL Entity Push** and specify your WebHook URL from the TRMNL private plugin
-7. Restart Home Assistant

 ###Label Your Entities in Home Assistant